gandl/vompare/README.md

 Two arguments are needed.

 Type of input is identified by their ending:
-A for Ampere
+A for Ampere,
-V for Volt
+V for Volt,
-O for Resistance (Ohm)
+O for Resistance (Ohm) and
 W for Power (Watt)

 ## Dependencies